Abul A'la Maududi: Economics

 On the other hand, socialism — by putting control of the means and distribution of production in the hands of the government – concentrates power to such an extent it inevitably leads to enslavement of the masses.
 Socialists sought to end economic exploitation and poverty by structural changes and putting an end to private ownership of production and property.
 But in fact poverty and exploitation is caused not by the profit motive but by the lack of "virtue and public welfare" among the wealthy, which in turn comes from a lack of adherence to sharia law.
 In an Islamic society, greed, selfishness and dishonesty would be replaced by virtue, eliminating the need for the state to make any significant intervention in the economy.

-According to Maududi, this system would strike a "golden mean" between the two extremes of laisse faire capitalism and a regimented socialist/communist society, embodying all of the virtues and none of the vices of the two inferior systems.
-It would not be some kind of mixed economy/social democratic compromise, because by following Islamic law and banning alcohol, pork, adultery, music, dancing, interest on loans, gambling, speculation, fraud, and "other similar things", it would be distinct and superior to all other systems.
+According to Maududi, this system would strike a "golden mean" between the two extremes of laissez-faire capitalism and a regimented socialist/communist society, embodying all of the virtues and none of the vices of the two inferior systems.
+It would not be some kind of mixed economy/social democratic compromise (as some alleged), because by following Islamic law and banning alcohol, pork, adultery, music, dancing, interest on loans, gambling, speculation, fraud, and "other similar things", it would be distinct and superior to all other systems.

-Before the economy (like the government, and other parts of society) could be Islamized, an Islamic revolution-through-education would have to take place to develop this virtue and create support for total sharia law.
+Before the economy (like the government, and other parts of society) could be Islamised, an Islamic revolution-through-education would have to take place to develop this virtue and create support for total sharia law.
 This put Maududi at a political disadvantage with populist and socialist programs because his solution was "neither immediate nor tangible".

 Banning interest

-Of all the elements of Islamic laws dealing with property and money (payment of zakat and other Islamic taxes, etc.), Maududi emphasized the elimination of interest on loans (riba).
+Of all the elements of Islamic laws dealing with property and money (payment of zakat and other Islamic taxes, etc.), Maududi emphasised the elimination of interest on loans (riba).
 (According to one scholar, this was because in British India Hindus dominated the money lending trade.)